 Student Club/Organization Deposits

-Students treeasurers for clubs and campus organizations should work with Student Activities, 315 LaFortune, when making deposits, get necessary deposit supplies and receive banking instructions for their organization.
-Also check out: http://treasury.nd.edu/cash-management/deposit-information/
+Student treasurers for clubs and campus organizations should work with Student Activities, located in 315 LaFortune, to make deposits, get necessary deposit supplies and receive banking instructions for their organization.
+Also check out: https://controller.nd.edu/financial-information/deposit-information/